THE NARDAL SISTERS, THE FORGOTTEN ONES OF THE NEGRITUDE

 These central figures of the black intelligentsia in Paris in the 1920s theorized about “black consciousness” and its awakening.

-Despite their important contribution to the black issue and to the feminine cause, they have been forgotten by history.
+Despite their significant contributions to the black issue and the feminist cause, they have been forgotten by history.